grscwf/twin-mt/nero-dev-guide.md

 ## Debug controls

-- Adding `?debug` or `?tester` to the URL will turn on some debug controls.
+- Adding `?debug` or `?playtest` to the URL will turn on some debug controls.
 - `?debug` mode turns on several features:
   - The top has a "var-info" display.
   - The right side has several buttons.